Exemption from Disqualification

 Attorneys for Filing Exemptions from Disqualification in Florida

 The Exemption Form Instructions contain a list of the relevant documents to be provided.
-For instance, you must provide documentation of rehabilitation which includes awards or special recognition received, proof of participation in community activities, training certificates, educational, or successful completion of a court-ordered treatment or counseling program.
+For instance, you must provide rehabilitation documentation, including awards or special recognition received, proof of participation in community activities, training certificates, educational, or successful completion of a court-ordered treatment or counseling program.

 An attorney can help you gather and present the relevant documents.